artsy/eigen/docs/adding_a_new_route.md

 ### Route in Eigen

-In Eigen, as in many native app, we have mainly two types for routes.
+In Eigen, as in many mobile apps, we have mainly two types for routes.

 - Global app routes
 - Context specific app routes

 ### Global App Routes

-Global app routes in Eigen, are routes that accessible everywhere in the app using the `src/lib/navigation/navigate` helper.
+Global app routes in Eigen, are routes that are accessible everywhere in the app using the `src/lib/navigation/navigate` helper.

-Before you maing the decision of creating a new global route - Make sure it is really needed.
+Before making the decision of creating a new global route - make sure it is really needed.
 In many occasions, there is no need for it and using an independent Navigation container is all you need.

 Example of situations where **you do need** to add a new route: